The Sierra Leone National Railway Museum Collection

 Nellie is a firm favourite with our younger visitors.
 Built in 1915 and imported from Britain in World War One, she was used on the Fourah Bay Harbour construction project.
 She was later then used for shunting goods trains around Freetown for many years, and was thought to be working right up until final closure in 1975.

-"Nellie the Engine" is a remarkable survivor - the oldest loco in the collection - she celebrate her 100th birthday in 2015.
+"Nellie the Engine" is a remarkable survivor - the oldest loco in the collection - she celebrated her 100th birthday in 2015.

 Number 81